Breannaislam/SQL_UniversitySchema/README.md

 # SQL Query Assignment – University Schema

-This project contains SQL queries executed using the **University Schema**, based on the sample data provided in `smallRelationsInsertFile.sql`.
+This my first mini project, it contains SQL queries executed using the **University Schema**, based on the sample data provided in `smallRelationsInsertFile.sql`.

 Below is a summary of the assignment tasks, grouped by section.